 Balance Sheet Manager provides a robust platform which fulfils current IRRBB regulation.
-Additionally, the platform is also capable of addressing the specifics of the new IRRBB/CSRBB requirements in particular:
+Additionally, the platform is also capable of addressing the specifics of the new IRRBB/CSRBB requirements, including the new ITS on IRRBB reporting (COREP 3.4) in particular:

-- Full revaluation stress testing of interest rate, credit and FX sensitive instruments - Comprehensive NII modelling, including out-of-the-box as well as customizable like-for-like balance sheet modelling, flexible behavioural modelling (e.g., prepayments and replication) and re-hedging simulations - Flexible scenario definition and capability of handling multiple what-if scenarios - Modelling of accounting mismatch and hedge accounting results
+- Full revaluation stress testing of interest rate, credit and FX sensitive instruments. - Full coverage of ITS on IRRBB reporting templates (EVE, NII Market Values) in the required granularity delivered by one integrated platform ensuring consistency of results. - Comprehensive NII modelling, including out-of-the-box as well as customizable like-for-like balance sheet modelling, flexible behavioural modelling (e.g., prepayments and replication) and re-hedging simulations. - Flexible scenario definition and capability of handling multiple what-if scenarios. - Modelling of accounting mismatch and hedge accounting results.

-Besides the IRRBB and simulation coverage, Balance Sheet Manager provides an integrated modular platform for Treasury, Risk and Finance for the following subject matters:
+Besides the IRRBB and simulation coverage, Balance Sheet Manager provides an integrated modular platform for treasury, risk and finance for the following subject matters:

 - ALM (incl.
 Stochastic simulations)

 - Hedge accounting

-- Liquidity risk (incl.
+- · Liquidity risk (incl.
 NSFR, LCR, ALMM)

 - Market risk (incl.
 EBA Stress Testing)

 - IFRS 9 impairment

 - Funds Transfer Pricing (FTP)

 - Capital management